wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    NetworkTables
       A way to communicate key / value pairs of data between programs.

+   mass
+      the amount of matter in a physical object.
+Objects with more mass will resist changes in motion more than objects with less mass.
+See `mass <https://en.wikipedia.org/wiki/Mass>`_ on wikipedia for more info.

+   moment of inertia
+      The property of an object that describes both how much mass it has, and how that mass is distributed relative to a certain axis of rotation.
+Objects with higher moments of inertia resist changes in rotational motion more than objects with lower moments of inertia.
+Increasing the moment of inertia is accomplished by adding more mass, or moving the mass further away from the axis of rotation.
+See `moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`_ on wikipedia for more info.

    permanent-magnet DC motor
       The classification of all legal motors for the FIRST robotics competition.
 This type of motor takes direct current as input, and uses it to create a magnetic field.
 In turn, this magnetic field interacts with a physical magnet to create a force that turns the output shaft.
 Electrical ("brushless") or mechanical ("brushed") means are used to ensure the electrically-generated magnetic field always points in a direction that creates forces when it interacts with the physical magnet, even as the motor's shaft rotates.
 See `permanent-magnet motor <https://en.wikipedia.org/wiki/Brushed_DC_electric_motor#Permanent-magnet_motors>`__ on wikipedia for more info.

+   retro-reflection
+      The property of reflecting incoming light back at the same angle it came in at, rather than an incident angle (like a mirror), absorbing it, or scattering it.
+Most FRC vision processing targets are retro-reflective.
+See `retroreflector <https://en.wikipedia.org/wiki/Retroreflector>`_ on wikipedia for more information.

    recursive composition
       A software term for when an object is made up of many objects, including itself.
 For example, a command group may contain one or more command groups.
 See `recursive composition <https://en.wikipedia.org/wiki/Object_composition#Recursive_composition>`__ on wikipedia for more info.

+   serialized
+      The property of a data organization scheme that allows the description of the data to be sent in order, byte by byte, over some communication channel.
+Reading or writing a file on disk is done in this serial fashion (IE, the data is read or written byte by byte, not all at once).
+Sending data over a SPI or I2C bus is also done byte by byte, again requiring the data can be serialized.

    simulation
       A way for teams to test their code without having an actual robot available.